 Dear parents, guardians, and citizens of Tenino:

 As you know, the district is asking you to participate in an important decision.
-We have placed a bond request for $38,000,000.00 on the February election date.
+We have placed a bond request for $38,000,000.00 on the April special election date.
 I am including here a list of questions and answers that have most commonly been asked about this bond.
 We hope it helps you make an informed choice in this election.
 If you have any questions, please do not hesitate to contact my office and ask for clarification.

 Russell D Pickett